+Read the following passage, and then choose the best answer to each of the questions that follow and mark it on your answer sheet.

-- In 2008 UNESCO announced Mada'in Saleh as a site of cultural heritage, becoming Saudi Arabia's first World Heritage Site.
-It was chosen for its well-preserved remains from late antiquity, especially the 131 rock-cut huge tombs of the Nabatean kingdom. - 2.
-The archaeological site of Mada'in Saleh (Al-Hijr) is situated 20 km north of the town of Al-'Ula, (previously known as Dedan), 400 km north-west of Medina, and 500 km south-east of Petra, Jordan.
-The western and north-western portions of the site contain a water table that can be reached at a depth of 20 m. - 3.
-It is the largest conserved site of the civilization of the Nabataeans south of Petra in Jordan.
-It features well-preserved monumental tombs with decorated facades dating from the 1st century BC to the 1st century AD.
+1. In 2008 UNESCO announced Mada'in Saleh as a site of cultural heritage, becoming Saudi Arabia's first World Heritage Site.
+It was chosen for its well-preserved remains from late antiquity, especially the 131 rock-cut huge tombs of the Nabatean kingdom.

+2. The archaeological site of Mada'in Saleh (AI-Hijr) is situated 20 km north of the town of AI-'Ula, (previously known as Dedan), 400 km north-west of Medina, and 500 km south-east of Petra, Jordan.
+The western and north-western portions of the site contain a water table that can be reached at a depth of 20 m.

+3. It is the largest conserved site of the civilization of the Nabataeans south of Petra in Jordan.
+It features wellpreserved monumental tombs with decorated facades dating from the 1st century BC to the 1st century AD.
 The site also features some 50 inscriptions of the pre-Nabataean period and some cave drawings.
 Mada'in Saleh bears a unique testimony to Nabataean civilization.
-With its 111 monumental tombs, 94 of which are decorated, and water wells, the site is an outstanding example of the Nabataeans' architectural accomplishment and hydraulic expertise. - 4.
-Prophet Saleh was sent to the Thamud.
+With its 111 monumental tombs, 94 of which are decorated, and water wells, the site is an outstanding example of the Nabataeans' architectural accomplishment and hydraulic expertise.

+4. Prophet Saleh was sent to the Thamud.
 The Holy Quran says, "The Thamud rejected the Messengers.
 When their brother Saleh said to them: Will you not be righteous!
-I am sent to you as a trusty Messenger." - 5.
-Although Madain Saleh site was proclaimed as an archaeological treasure in the early 1970s, few investigations had been conducted since.
+I am sent to you as a trusty Messenger."

+5. Although Madain Saleh site was proclaimed as an archaeological treasure in the early 1970s, few investigations had been conducted since.
 The prohibition on the veneration of objects/artifacts has only resulted in minimal low-key archaeological activities.
 These conservative measures have started to ease up beginning in 2000, when Saudi Arabia invited expeditions to carry out archaeological explorations, as part of the government's push to promote cultural heritage protection and tourism.

-- 1.The first paragraph is mainly talking about.....
+1. The first paragraph is mainly talking about.....

 - a.
 UNESCO

-- b. why UNESCO announced Mada'in Saleh as a site of cultural heritage
+- b. why UNESCO announced Mada'in Saleh as a site of cultural heritage ($\sqrt{}$)

 - c. the 131 rock-cut huge tombs

 - d. the Nabatean kingdom

-- 2. The 2nd paragraph is mainly talking about the.....
+2. The 2nd paragraph is mainly talking about the.....

-- a. the location of Mada'in Saleh
+- a. the location of Mada'in Saleh($\sqrt{}$)

-- b. the importance of the town of Al-'Ula
+- b. the importance of the town of AI-'Ula

 - c.
-Petra.
-Jordan
+Petra, Jordan

 - d. the location of Madina

-- 3. In Paragraph 3, we infer that the preserved monumental tombs with decorated facades were.....old.
+3. In Paragraph 3, we infer that the preserved monumental tombs with decorated facades

+- were.....old.

 - a.
 100 years

 - b.
 300 years

 - c.
-200 years
+200 years (1

 - d. one century

-- 4. Mada'in Saleh.....
+4. Mada'in Saleh..

 - a. was called after Prophet Saleh

-- b. was also called Al-Hiir
+- b. was also called Al-Hijr

 - c. is 400 km south-east of Petra, Jordan

-- d.(A+B)
+d.(A+B) (√)

-- 5. Minimal low-key archaeological activities and few investigations had been conducted in Mada'in Saleh because.......
+5. Minimal low-key archaeological activities and few investigations had been conducted in Mada'in Saleh because.....

-- a. of the prohibition on the veneration of objects in Saudi Arabia

-- b.
-Saudi Arabia invited expeditions to carry out archaeological explorations

-- c. the site was proclaimed as an archaeological treasure in the early 1970s

-- d. of the government's push to promote cultural heritage protection and tourism
+- a. of the prohibition on the veneration of objects in Saudi Arabia($\sqrt{}$) - b.
+Saudi Arabia invited expeditions to carry out archaeological explorations - c. the site was proclaimed as an archaeological treasure in the early 1970s - d. of the government's push to promote cultural heritage protection and tourism

-Passage 48 هيلن کيلر
+Anwar Passage 48 ھىلەن كىلە